Board recommends Durkin to return as Maryland football coach

 Durkin has been on paid administrative leave since Aug.
 11, following the death of a player who collapsed during practice and an investigation of bullying by the Maryland coaching staff.

+The recommendation by the board of regents comes after the release of 198-page external report on the culture of the program.

-The investigation cited University President Wallace Loh and athletic director Damon Evans as having a part in the troubled program, but Brady said the board recommended both men be retained.
+The investigation cited University President Wallace Loh and athletic director Damon Evans as having a part in the troubled program, but Brady said the board recommended both men be retained, along with Durkin.

-The recommendation by the board of regents Tuesday comes after the release of 198-page external report on the culture of the program.
+"We are not saying people didn't make mistakes.
+They each made mistakes and have acknowledged those shortcomings," Brady said.
+"We are saying that, despite those mistakes, our judgment is that these individuals are best-placed to immediately carry out the reforms necessary to safeguard the wellbeing of student-athletes and help them be successful as individuals and as a team."

+"We believe that (Durkin) is a good man and a good coach who is devoted to the wellbeing of the student athletes under his charge," Brady said.
+"He is also at the beginning of his coaching career, with a great deal of promise and much still to learn.
+We believe he deserves the opportunity."

+Loh on Tuesday announced his intention to retire in June 2019.
+Comparing the football program to a ship in a storm, Loh said he would "navigate that ship to calmer waters" before stepping down.

-Offensive coordinator Matt Canada is serving as interim head coach.
-The Terrapins are 5-3 under his guidance heading into Saturday's home game against the Spartans.
+During Durkin's absence, offensive coordinator Matt Canada is serving as interim head coach.
+The Terrapins are 5-3 under his guidance.

 Hours before the news conference, Canada held his weekly session with the media in College Park.